fps/asciichanges/README.md

 * Bars/Measures
 * Whitespace lines
 * Key/Value pairs
+* Comments

 These can be freely intermixed.
 You're also pretty free to use whitespace to format the text nicely.
-Additionally comments can be started anywhere on a line with a <code>#</code>.
-Comments extend to the end of the line.

 Instead of a newline you can also use the <code>;</code> character: